x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/view-transport-agents-in-the-transport-pipeline.md

 ## How do you know this worked?

 Only transport agents that have encountered messages in the transport pipeline between the time when the transport service was started and the time when the **Get-TransportPipeline** cmdlet was run are displayed by the cmdlet.
-A transport agent that hasn't encountered a message in the transport pipeline won't appear in the results displayed by the **Get-TransportPipeline** cmdlet, even if that transport agent is enabled.
+A transport agent that hasn't encountered a message in the transport pipeline won't appear in the results shown by the **Get-TransportPipeline** cmdlet, even if that transport agent is enabled.